woblerr/gpbackman/README.md

-  backup-info     Display information about backups completion      Generate the autocompletion script for the specified shell help            Help about any command history-clean   Clean failed and deleted backups from the history database history-migrate Migrate history database report-info     Display the report for a specific backup
+  backup-info     Display information about backups completion      Generate the autocompletion script for the specified shell help            Help about any command history-clean   Clean deleted backups from the history database history-migrate Migrate history database report-info     Display the report for a specific backup